Last Updated: March 26, 2026

 Lighting

 Subdued lighting is the way to go with red phantom tetras.
-Under bright lights, they look washed out and tend to hide.
+Under bright lights, they look washed out and will hide.
 Add floating plants to diffuse the light, and you’ll see their red coloration deepen significantly.
 This is one of those species where the lighting setup makes a huge difference in how impressive they look.

 Plants & Decorations